figaw/praqma.com/_posts/2016-02-22-a-pragmatic-workflow.md

 ![waffle](/images/stories/waffle-wip.png){: .pic .center .large}

-When I'm done, I simply run `git wrapup 200`.
+When I'm done, I simply run `git wrapup`.
 The command will add, remove and commit everything with a comment message in the format `close #200 Story on how we work`

 ![git wrapup](/images/stories/git-wrapup.png){: .pic .center .medium}